January 1996 (1st Revision)

 This plan is not intended to deal with all the complexities of fire prevention in building design, fire protection systems, high-hazard exposures, compliance with legal ordinances, or the many technicalities of fire prevention.
 It is meant to serve as an outline of the various aspects of the Virginia Institute of Marine Science (VIMS)/School of Marine Science (SMS) fire prevention program and as a resource for all faculty, staff, and students, especially work area supervisors, who must carry out specific procedures in this plan.

 All VIMS/SMS personnel are strongly encouraged to become familiar with the contents of this plan.
-Copies may be obtained from the Office of Safety and Environmental Programs.
-In addition, copies of this plan are available for review by any employee via the VIMS webpage.
+Copies of this plan are available for review by any employee via the VIMS webpage.
 Type "Fire Prevention Plan" in the Search box.

 This plan covers all employees, students, volunteers, and contractors who may become directly or indirectly involved in any fire situation associated with VIMS/SMS.
 The fire prevention policy is designed to ensure that all reasonable steps are taken to preserve life, property, and the environment from exposure to fire hazards.
 The plan identifies the basic elements of the VIMS/SMS fire prevention program and are part of every supervisor's day-to-day responsibilities.